oracle-cne/ock-forge/README.md

   The path to an ignition file.
 This file is embeded into the initramfs on the deployment.
 If -p is not given, the ignition provider is set to 'file'.
+  This option usually used for installing directly to a system running this tool from a live distribution.

  -B | --build-image *container-image*